Data collections in Workbench

 To edit your data collection’s settings, click the Edit button.

 You can update the data collection’s name, summary, ID, and description.
 You can add policies to further limit your collection’s visibility; this could impact existing collaborators and users who have access to your data collection.
-You can also change the resource region; changes will apply to new resources and environments.
+You can also change the resource region; changes will apply to new resources and apps.

 Delete your data collection